Coca-Cola billboard

+The Coca-Cola billboard was first installed in 1974 and in 2015 the original neon sign was removed.
+In 2016 the new sign was turned on and it uses a lot less power by making use of LED tubing.
+Photo taken in 2007.

-The Coca-Cola Billboard in Kings Cross, Sydney, usually referred to by Sydneysiders simply as "The Coca-Cola Sign" or "The Coke Sign", is an advertising billboard erected in 1974 by the Coca-Cola Company.
-It is more often regarded as an iconic landmark than as an advertisement.
-Commercially, it is considered to be the premier billboard in Sydney and is the largest billboard in the Southern Hemisphere.
-It is commonly, though incorrectly, assumed to be heritage-listed.
+The Coca-Cola Billboard in Kings Cross, Sydney, is an advertising billboard erected in 1974 by Coca-Cola.
+It is more often regarded as an iconic landmark than as an advertisement and is considered to be the premier billboard in Sydney and is the second largest billboard in the Southern Hemisphere next to the Glebe Island silos billboard.